JCSDA/jedi-docs/docs/using/jedi_environment/vagrant.rst

    vagrant up
    vagrant ssh -- -L 8111:localhost:8111

-Now inside vagrant, start singularity thusly:
+Now inside Vagrant, start Singularity thusly:

 .. code-block:: bash

    singularity shell -e vagrant_data/jedi-clang-mpich-dev_latest.sif portmap=8111:8111/tcp

-The above should establish the tunnel from the host through vagrant to singularity.
-Next we install a python virtual environment with jupyter-lab and test the tunnel.
-The following script is to be run inside singularity (or vagrant) in a directory in a directory mounted/synced into vagrant, e.g. the following directory as specified in the Vagrantfile:
+The above should establish the tunnel from the host through Vagrant to Singularity.
+Next we install a python virtual environment with `jupyter-lab` and test the tunnel.
+The following script is to be run inside Singularity in a directory mounted/synced into Vagrant, fox example the following directory as specified in the Vagrantfile:

 .. code-block:: bash